Last Updated on 17 January 2026 by Cycloscope

 Bieszczady National Park

 Bieszczadzki Park Narodowy is the third biggest National Park in Poland, occupying the highest areas of the Polish part of the Bieszczady Mountains.
-In 1992 the park and surrounding areas became part of the UNESCO Eastern Carpathian Biosphere Reserve.
+In 1992, the park and its surrounding areas were designated as part of the UNESCO Eastern Carpathian Biosphere Reserve.

-It has an abundant fauna that includes bears, wolves, wild boars, wild cats, lynxes, elk, and otters.
-Keep in mind that most of the park requires a permit to walk certain paths, or you will have to go with a guide.
+It has abundant wildlife, including bears, wolves, wild boars, wildcats, lynx, elk, and otters.
+Keep in mind that most of the park requires a permit to walk specific paths, or you will have to go with a guide.
 The highest mountain in the Bieszczady National Park is Mount Tarnica, at 1,346 meters.

 Poloniny National Park